Philadelphia firefighter killed in building collapse

 The fire was in the area of 300 W. Indiana St. in Fairhill, according to tweets from the Philadelphia Fire Department's Twitter account.

 The fire had been put out, but a pizzeria at the intersection of West Indiana and North 3rd Street collapsed at 3:24 a.m., according to CBS Philadelphia.
-The fire resulted in several firefighters and an inspector being trapped.
+The collapse resulted in six people being trapped in the building — five firefighters and an inspector.
 Those rescued were taken to local hospitals.

 A press briefing was held with city officials at 7:45 a.m.
 Authorities said they were working to rescue people who were trapped, but said a 27-year-old veteran was pronounced dead at the scene, according to Deputy Fire Commissioner Craig Murphy.